 Fenty Beauty’s cream bronzer formulas are top-notch!
 Of course, not all of the shades would fit one type of skin tone.
 But throughout my trial with these bronzers, one thing remained consistent and that is that they blend oh so wonderfully.
 The creamy texture was no obstacle at all and the coverage coming from one layer is impressive!

 Fenty Beauty Cheeks Out Freestyle Cream Bronzer are definitely worth the price.
 Even though they are on the pricey side, they do the job incredibly well.
-There is no need to worry about consuming all of it too fast for their worth.
+There is no need to worry about using it too quickly either.
 One layer goes a long way and lasts fabulously throughout the day.